Ajamu Baraka Sees a Renewed Peace Movement as the Only Antidote to a Misguided Black Political Class

 By Glen Ford / Black Agenda Report

-When Maxine Waters goes gung-ho crazy for the War Party, it tells us that the black political class—overwhelmingly Democrats—are utterly useless to any movement for peace and social justice.
+When Maxine Waters goes gung-ho crazy for the War Party, it tells us that the Black political class—overwhelmingly Democrats—are utterly useless to any movement for peace and social justice.
 In the throes of a terminal case of “Anti-Russia Dementia,” otherwise known as “Putin Derangement Syndrome,” the California congresswoman told a Tax March crowd in front of the U.S. Capitol that President Trump and Russia’s Vladimir Putin somehow conspired to arrange both the chemical event that killed dozens in northern Syria and the U.S. missile strike on a Syrian military airfield that followed.
 In an interview with a Huffington Post reporter, Waters said:

 “I don’t believe there’s any real tension” between Trump and Putin.
 “I think they’re putting on a show.
 And I think Putin is gonna come back and make it look as if he’s gonna hold the line somewhat on Syria now, and then want something in exchange for that—and that exchange is, lift the sanctions.”